Public–Private Investment Program for Legacy Assets

-On March 23, 2009, the United States Federal Deposit Insurance Corporation (FDIC), the Federal Reserve, and the United States Treasury Department announced the Public–Private Investment Program for Legacy Assets.
-The program is designed to provide liquidity for so-called "toxic assets" on the balance sheets of financial institutions.
-This program is one of the initiatives coming out of the implementation of the Troubled Asset Relief Program (TARP) as implemented by the U.S. Treasury under Secretary Timothy Geithner.
-The major stock market indexes in the United States rallied on the day of the announcement rising by over six percent with the shares of bank stocks leading the way.
-As of early June 2009, the program had not been implemented yet and was considered delayed.
-Yet, the Legacy Securities Program implemented by the Federal Reserve has begun by fall 2009 and the Legacy Loans Program is being tested by the FDIC.
-The proposed size of the program has been drastically reduced relative to its proposed size when it was rolled out.
+The Public–Private Investment Program for Legacy Assets was a financial program announced on March 23, 2009, by the United States Federal Deposit Insurance Corporation (FDIC), the Federal Reserve, and the United States Treasury Department, designed to provide liquidity for so-called "toxic assets" on the balance sheets of financial institutions.
+It was one of the initiatives launched as part of the Troubled Asset Relief Program (TARP), as implemented by the U.S. Treasury under-secretary Timothy Geithner.

+The major stock market indexes in the United States rallied on the day of the announcement, rising by over six percent, with shares of bank stocks rising most.
+As of early June 2009, the program had not yet been implemented, and was considered delayed.
+The Legacy Securities Program implemented by the Federal Reserve had begun by the fall of 2009 and the Legacy Loans Program was being tested by the FDIC.
+The proposed size of the program was drastically reduced when rolled out, relative to its proposed size.
-Background

-One major proximate cause of the financial crisis of 2007–2008 was the problem of "legacy assets."
-This term referred to: